 The chairman of any meeting of shareholders, who need not be a shareholder of the Corporation, shall be the first mentioned of the following Officers as have been appointed and are present in and are willing to so act at the meeting: Chairman of the Board of Directors, vice chairman of the Board of Directors, President or a vice-president (in order of seniority).
 If no such Officer is present and willing to act as chairman within fifteen minutes from the time fixed for holding the meeting, the persons present and entitled to vote shall choose one of their number to be chairman.
 The chairman shall conduct the proceedings at the meeting in all respects and his decision in any matter of thing, including, but without in any way limiting the generality of the foregoing, any question regarding the validity or invalidity of any instruments of proxy and any question as to the admission or rejection of a vote, shall be conclusive and binding upon the shareholders.
-The secretary of any meeting of shareholders shall be the secretary of the Corporation, provided that, if the Corporation does not have a secretary or if the secretary of the meeting.
+The secretary of any meeting of shareholders shall be the secretary of the Corporation, provided that, if the Corporation does not have a secretary or if the secretary of the Corporation is absent, the chairman shall appoint some person, who need not be a shareholder, to act as secretary of the meeting.
 The Board of Directors may from time to time appoint in advance of any meeting of shareholders one or more persons to act as scrutineers at such meeting and, in the absence of such appointment, the chairman may appoint one or more persons to act as scrutineers at any meeting of shareholders.
-Scrutineers so appointed may, but need not be, shareholders, Directors, officers or employees of the Corporation.
+Scrutineers so appointed may, but need not be, shareholders, Directors, Officers or employees of the Corporation.